mechanicalnull/mechanicalnull.github.io/_posts/2022-01-15-seeing-the-fourth-dimension.md

 I had been trying to avoid Javascript because I wanted the visualization to be as self-contained as possible (also, I'm pretty inexperienced with Javascript).
-But it finally came to the point where I realized that Javscript was definitely the way to go; I just had to bite the bullet and blunder my way through it.
+But it finally came to the point where I realized that Javascript was definitely the way to go; I just had to bite the bullet and blunder my way through it.

 Even though I was resistant to it at first, using Javascript allowed me to make